"My bubble paintings are filled with imaginary seeds that will blossom.

 In her series "Seeds," Flo de Bretagne depicts decorated bubbles which represent imaginary flowers.
 They are beautiful gardens filled with fruitful plants that will never cease to grow and blossom.

 "I don't make any sketches and don't have a defined idea of the finished painting or the composition.
 I start with a plain background color.
 I paint a few colorful circles and add patterns into the circles.
 Then I add several more layers of circles and patterns.
-Some, partially cover the previous circles and some don't.
-I play with transparencies.
-I sometimes change the background color in some areas but not everywhere.
+Some partially cover the previous circles, allowing me to play with transparencies.
+I sometimes change the background color in some areas.
 I keep adding, modifying, decorating, both the circles and patterns, a few stems here and there to show that these bubbles are actually plants.
 I use various brushes to paint the patterns.
 Some of my torn and old brushes make interesting patterns while other newer and smaller brushes allow for defined, tiny patterns.
-Sometimes I will hide a few secret smiley faces for the viewer to discover.
-Only when I have created a balanced composition with so many layers and details that the viewer will always discover something new every time, I consider it complete.
-I would like to think that one might be mesmerized by the bounty and richness of these gardens and his soul and spirit will be uplifted."
+Sometimes I hide a few secret smiles for the viewer to discover.
+Only when I have created a balanced composition do I consider it complete.
+I would like to think that the viewer can be mesmerized by the bounty and richness of these gardens and their mind and spirit will be uplifted." - Flo